urmastalimaa/interactive-frontend-development/slides/react_intro.md

 * Identify components that depend on shared state
 * Identify a common parent of those components
 * Either the common parent or a component higher up should own the state
-  * Components should have only state that they are fully responsible of
+  * Components should only have state that they are fully responsible for
   * A component dealing with very particular state is not reusable
-  * General application state should be pushed to root component
+  * General application state should be pushed "up", to a root component

 ---